contigen/speak-notes/README.md

 A voice-note app using the JavaScript Web Speech API; the app transcribes recognised speech into text and shows the result in a preview format and a note format, with real-time edit.
 The preview shows the transcribed speech simultaneously as speech is being recognised, and the note form displays recognised speech which sound complete, as in a complete sentence. separate sounds are played when the speech recognition service is started and stopped, as a cue to users.
 The app listens in the language provided by the user agent.
 It allows to download the transcript, which is split into a new line at every period, as a text file.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Vite](https://vitejs.dev).

 ## Notes

 - MS Edge seems to give faster and more accurate results - the results it gives syncs well with the recognised speech; in fact, the transcript is punctuated.
 - Ubuntu's Edge crashes on accessing the API.
-- Brave browser supports it, apparently, but always shows a network error.
-[Here's a link that describes the issue](https://stackoverflow.com/questions/74113965/speechrecognition-emitting-network-error-event-in-brave-browser)
+- Brave browser supports it, so it seems, but always shows a network error - a Brave bug.
+[Here's a link that describes the issue](https://community.brave.com/t/years-of-brave-failing-google-voice-search-with-no-internet-connection-error/395749/2)
+- Brave on mobile has support for the API, at least on Brave 1.49.129, Chromium 111.0.5563.116 - surprising though.
 - Firefox lacks support for the API, currently.
 - Some browsers use a server-based recognition engine.
 The audio is sent to a web service for recognition processing, so it works online only.
 - poor results in case of poor network signal, apparently.